Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

   - As no special flags are used a regular buffer will be created.
   - The second argument specifies the buffer size.
-  - The third argument should be used to specify enumerated Memory Bank index to specify the memory location where the buffer should be allocated.
+  - The third argument should be used to specify enumerated memory bank index (to specify the memory location) where the buffer should be allocated.
 In this example, ``xrt::kernel::group_id()`` member function is used to pass the memory bank index where the corresponding kernel arguments are (in the above example argument 0 and 1) connected.
 Instead of using ``xrt::kernel::group_id()`` member function, the direct memory bank index (as observed in ``xbutil examine --report memory``) can be used as well.

 Creating special Buffers